kualta/site/posts/monk-founder.md

 And if so, don't you have a moral responsibility to do so?

 ## Approaching the middle-way
-Answering those questions, the world is truly unsatisfactory and I think it's fine.
+Answering these questions, the world is truly unsatisfactory and I think it's fine.

 As long as one is not lost in dualistic views and the pursuit of egotistic desires, one may try to build for everyone's benefit.